acoupi/acoupi/README.md

 ### In development 🐳🐘🐝

 > [!TIP]
-> **Interested in sharing your AI bioacousticmodel with the community?**
+> **Interested in sharing your AI bioacoustic model with the community?**
 >
->_acoupi_ allows you to integrate your own bioacousticclassifier model.
+>_acoupi_ allows you to integrate your own bioacoustic classifier model.
 If you already have a model and would like to share it with the community, we'd  love to hear from you!
-We are happy to offer guidance and support to help include your classifier in the _acoupi_ list of "ready-to-use" AI bioacousticclassifiers.
+We are happy to offer guidance and support to help include your classifier in the _acoupi_ list of "ready-to-use" AI bioacoustic classifiers.

 ## _acoupi_ Software